Theory of magnetic flux tubes in strong fields and the phenomenon of dark matter axions identical to solar axions

-On the other hand, the most interesting point is that if the axions, which are born in the Sun core, are directly converted into X-rays near the tachocline, then the axion-photon oscillations predetermine the appearance of magnetic sunspot cycles (see Sect.~3.2 in \cite{Rusov2015}).
-This is due to the fact that, according to~\cite{RusovDarkUniverse2021}, the formation of sunspots and their cycles is a consequence of the anticorrelated 11-year cycles of ADM density modulation inside the Sun.
-The latter, in their turn, are a consequence of the 11-year ADM halo density modulation in the fundamental plane of the galactic center, which closely correlates with the density modulation of baryonic matter near the supermassive black hole.
-From here, it is easy to show (see ~\cite{RusovDarkUniverse2021}) the anticorrelation identity between the indicators of the ADM density modulation in the solar interior and the number of sunspots.
-Or equivalently, between the indicators of the solar axions (or photons of axion origin) modulations and the sunspot cycles!
+\item third, our physics of the magnetic flux tubes rise is related to the fact that if the axions, which are born in the Sun's core, are directly converted into X-rays near the tachocline, then the axion-photon oscillations predetermine the appearance of magnetic sunspot cycles.
+This is due to the fact that the formation of sunspots and their cycles is a consequence, according to~\cite{RusovDarkUniverse2021}, of the anticorrelation 11-year cycles of ADM density modulation inside the Sun, which, not surprisingly, are a consequence of the 11-year ADM halo density modulation in the fundamental plane of the galactic center, which closely correlates with the density modulation of baryonic matter near the supermassive black hole.
+From here, it is easy to show (see~\cite{RusovDarkUniverse2021}) in what way the anticorrelation identity between indicators of the ADM density modulation inside the Sun and the number of sunspots (or the correlation identity between indicators of modulation of solar axions (or photons of axion origin) and sunspot cycles) is realized. \end{itemize}

-It means that if the rising speed of the buoyant magnetic tube, which is determined by the values of the magnetic field $\sim 4.1 \cdot 10^7 ~G$ and the ``ring'' width $\sim 3.7 \cdot 10^{-4} ~H_p$, causes the appearance of MFTs in the form of sunspots, then the parameters of the universal vanBFF model, such as the magnetic cycles, are almost identical to the observational data of the tilt angle of Joy's law.
+Finally, let us show that if the rise velocity of the floating magnetic tube, determined by the magnetic field values $\sim 4.1\cdot 10^7~G$ and the ``ring'' width $\sim 3.7\cdot 10^{-4} ~H_p$, causes the appearance of MHT in the form of sunspots, then the parameters of the universal vanBFF model will be associated with the magnetic cycles that are almost identical to the observational data of the tilt angle of Joy's law.